Top Retail Store Security Tips

-If you operate any type of business, let alone a retail store, you may be involved in either a burglary or an attempted burglary situation.
+If you operate any type of business, let alone a retail store, you may experience either a burglary or an attempted burglary at some point.
 To a certain extent, it goes with the territory of operating a business, as stores are primary targets for this type of activity, especially during the night hours when the store is unlit and vacant.
-While you certainly insure your business to safeguard it from the unthinkable, there are several other measures that you can enact to keep your retail store as safe as possible.
+While you certainly insure your business to safeguard it from the unthinkable, there are several other measures that you can take to keep your retail store as safe as possible.
 This post will take a look at some of the latest security trends and tips for keeping your business as safe and secure as possible.

 Retail Security 101

-When it comes to keeping your store safe, you’re not just protecting your merchandise and your day’s earnings, but potentially sensitive information from your customers as well.
+When it comes to keeping your store safe, you should not only be concerned about protecting your merchandise and your earnings, but also sensitive information.
 That’s right, retail security is perhaps more important now than it has ever been before with the possibility of a data breach and release of sensitive information like credit card numbers, social security numbers and more.
 And while you may think that these types of crimes don’t take place within the store itself, think again.
 If you have customer data on file or stored in a computer, it’s just as susceptible as your merchandise and cash box in the event of a break in.

 With that said, here’s a look at some basic ways to keep your store safe: